Durham Womens Clinic & Chapel Hill OBGYN

 Amy is committed to supporting her patients in informed decision making, and recognizes that each woman’s voice is of utmost importance when it comes to her own health needs and those of her baby.

 Amy enjoys the outdoors, spending time with family, Pilates, yoga, DIY projects and going to the movies.
-She lives in Raleigh with her husband John and their two dogs, Grady-White and Skylar.
+She lives in Raleigh with her husband John, 2 children and their two dogs, Grady-White and Skylar.

 Leigh Ann joined Regional Midwifery in 2012.
 She describes her career as a calling and knew when she was nine years old that she wanted to deliver babies.
 She completed her BSN at the University of Massachusetts at Amherst and worked as a RN and childbirth educator.
 She graduated from Baystate Medical Center’s Nurse Midwifery Education program in Springfield, MA in 1999.